nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![ViewTaskCommandSequence](images/ViewTaskCommandSequence.png)

 Step 4.
 The user executes `start 2` command to view details of project of index 2 in the current list of projects instead.
+The scope is switched to `PROJECT`, project of focus is updated to a new project and the task on view is updated to empty.

 ### \[Proposed\] Undo/redo feature